Facebook pixel How to Become an Instructional Designer - GSEP Blog | Pepperdine GSEP Skip to main content

 Graduate celebrating their accomplishment

-Earn Your Master's in Learning Design and Technology from Pepperdine University
+Earn Your Master's in Education with a Concentration in Leadership in Learning Design and Technology from Pepperdine University

-If you're ready to dive into a career in instructional design, start building the foundational skills you need with a Master's in Learning Design and Technology from Pepperdine University.
-This 20-month, the values-centered program will empower you to make a lasting impact through the values of academic excellence, social purpose, and meaningful service.
+If you're ready to dive into a career in instructional design, start building the foundational skills you need with a Master's in Education with a concentration in Leadership in Learning Design and Technology from Pepperdine University.
+This 15-month, values-centered program will empower you to make a lasting impact through the values of academic excellence, social purpose, and meaningful service.

-Pepperdine University offers over $10,000 in scholarships for new and returning graduate students who want to attend one of the highest-ranked universities in the U.S. To learn more about the application process and admissions requirements, click here for more program details or attend an info session.
+Pepperdine University offers scholarships for new and returning graduate students who want to attend one of the highest-ranked universities in the U.S. To learn more about the application process and admissions requirements, click here for more program details.